 The contribution-in-aid-of-construction, or CIAC, is a fee paid by the applicant to help cover the costs of extending electric lines.
 The CIAC is non-refundable and must be paid before construction begins.

 The CIAC Refund Policy applies to members receiving new overhead permanent residential service only.
-Applicants who incur a total Contribution‐In‐Aid of Construction (CIAC) in excess of $7,000.00 are eligible for a one‐time CIAC refund.
+Applicants who incur a total Contribution‐In‐Aid of Construction (CIAC) exceeding $7,000.00 are eligible for a one‐time CIAC refund.
 Refunds will be provided at 30% of the total CIAC if another member builds on to this new extension within 3 years of the date construction was completed.
-The member must notify Bluebonnet within 90 days of construction of the additional extension.
+The member must notify Bluebonnet within 60 days of construction of the additional extension.

 CIAC Refund Form Refund Request Requirements Español

 Applicant pays a non-refundable contribution-in-aid-of-construction fee for all estimated line extension costs that exceed $350 per service.

 Applicant pays a non-refundable contribution-in-aid-of-construction fee for all estimated line extension costs that exceed $1,950 per service.

 Applicant pays a non-refundable contribution-in-aid-of-construction fee for all estimated line extension costs that exceed the calculated construction allowance for each individual new service.
 The calculated construction allowance shall be determined on a case-by-case basis based on the applicant's projected energy use patterns and expected length of membership, not to exceed 30 years.